Green Building Programs

 The National Green Building Standard (NGBS) goes well beyond saying a home is energy efficient; it provides independent, third-party verification that a project is designed and built to achieve high performance.
 NGBS offers four levels of certification including Bronze, Silver, Gold and Emerald and can certify single family or multifamily renovations or new construction as well as land development projects.

 April is National Fair Housing Month, a perfect time to shine light on Atlanta’s affordable housing challenges.
 Like many cities in a rapidly urbanizing area, Atlanta’s growth and increasing desirability come at the cost of its affordable housing options.
 As housing prices steadily rise, the options for lower- and middle-income Atlantans become fewer.
-But there…Read More
+But there are promising options for attainable solutions in Atlanta’s growth—housing that is both high-performance and affordably priced.Read More

 By Haven Bills For most nonprofits, any opportunity to save money is a welcome one, as those savings can be invested in work which fulfills the organization’s mission.
 Utility bills represent one area where nonprofits can realize big savings, as inefficient buildings and fixtures can be a large portion of an organization’s operating expenses.
 Southface…Read More